myrrlyn/apocrypha.es/priv/archive/1uzvlc.md

 ## AYE

-*His Nibean Lordship the Count of Nu-Corrup, Elder Councillor Pavo Bincal.*
-*^All the Gods be with Him (Tableman)^:* The motion carries, sarcastic interjections to be banned.
+_His Nibean Lordship the Count of Nu-Corrup, Elder Councillor Pavo Bincal_ _^All the Gods be with Him (Tableman)^:_ The motion carries, sarcastic interjections to be banned.
 Who was speaking?

-*Zeroth Attendant of the Synod, Jurus Morroiel ^1st^:* I was speaking, Soul—
+_Zeroth Attendant of the Synod, Jurus Morroiel ^1st^:_ I was speaking, Soul—

-*Margo Ablutius ^8th^:* \[REDACTED]
+_Margo Ablutius ^8th^:_ \[REDACTED\]

-*His Nibean Lordship the Count of Nu-Corrup, Elder Councillor Pavo Bincal* *^All the Gods be with Him (Tableman)^:* Eighth Seatman, sarcastic interjections have been banned by this Table… cover your ears for… a while.
+_His Nibean Lordship the Count of Nu-Corrup, Elder Councillor Pavo Bincal_ _^All the Gods be with Him (Tableman)^:_ Eighth Seatman, sarcastic interjections have been banned by this Table… cover your ears for… a while.
 Secretary, redact Eighth Seatman’s comment.
 First Seatman?

-*Zeroth Attendant of the Synod, Jurus Morroiel ^1st^:* Ahem.
+_Zeroth Attendant of the Synod, Jurus Morroiel ^1st^:_ Ahem.
 Soul trapping and transliminal exclusion deal ultimately with the manipulation of the limen, and with the traffic of souls.
 As such, they fall within the purview of the School of Conjuration, alongside transliminal inclusions, penetrations, irrelevancies, and other such related interactions.
-Furthermore, summoning spells, the transliminal movement of souls, is classified uncontestedly under the School of Conjuration, ergo soul trapping, the *prevention* of the transliminal movement of souls, must likewise be classified under said school.
+Furthermore, summoning spells, the transliminal movement of souls, is classified uncontestedly under the School of Conjuration, ergo soul trapping, the _prevention_ of the transliminal movement of souls, must likewise be classified under said school.

-*His Nibean Lordship the Count of Nu-Corrup, Elder Councillor Pavo Bincal.*
-*^All the Gods be with Him (Tableman)^:* Objections?
+_His Nibean Lordship the Count of Nu-Corrup, Elder Councillor Pavo Bincal_ _^All the Gods be with Him (Tableman)^:_ Objections?

-*Moderate-and-acting-Grand Arch-Moff of the College of Whispers, Sussuro Losmin* *^2nd^:* I have.
-As I said, Soul trapping deals with the *lack* of traffic of souls.
+_Moderate-and-acting-Grand Arch-Moff of the College of Whispers, Sussuro Losmin_ _^2nd^:_ I have.
+As I said, Soul trapping deals with the _lack_ of traffic of souls.
 Surely if it is, as the Synod posits, the opposite of summoning, it can by no means occupy the same school.

-*First Attendant of the Synod, Lysanna Montrose ^4th^:* If the School of Restoration may hold spells both to rejuvenate and to tire, surely Conjuration may hold spells both to promote and to prevent the transliminal passage of souls.
+_First Attendant of the Synod, Lysanna Montrose ^4th^:_ If the School of Restoration may hold spells both to rejuvenate and to tire, surely Conjuration may hold spells both to promote and to prevent the transliminal passage of souls.

-*His Nibean Lordship the Count of Nu-Corrup, Elder Councillor Pavo Bincal.*
-*^All the Gods be with Him (Tableman)^:* Let’s keep this moving, we move for a House vote, proposition, “soul trapping and transliminal exclusion be moved to the School of Conjuration”.
+_His Nibean Lordship the Count of Nu-Corrup, Elder Councillor Pavo Bincal_ _^All the Gods be with Him (Tableman)^:_ Let’s keep this moving, we move for a House vote, proposition, “soul trapping and transliminal exclusion be moved to the School of Conjuration”.

 ## AYE

-*His Nibean Lordship the Count of Nu-Corrup, Elder Councillor Pavo Bincal.*
-*^All the Gods be with Him (Tableman)^:* Motion carries.
+_His Nibean Lordship the Count of Nu-Corrup, Elder Councillor Pavo Bincal_ _^All the Gods be with Him (Tableman)^:_ Motion carries.
 Next, dispels and wards.
 Who will speak first?

-*Zeroth Attendant of the Synod, Jurus Morroiel ^1st^:* I—
+_Zeroth Attendant of the Synod, Jurus Morroiel ^1st^:_ I—

-*Moderate-and-acting-Grand Arch-Moff of the College of Whispers, Sussuro Losmin* *^2nd^:* *I* will speak first.
+_Moderate-and-acting-Grand Arch-Moff of the College of Whispers, Sussuro Losmin_ _^2nd^:_ _I_ will speak first.
 Dispels and wards deal with the effects of spells and of magicka in general upon the body.
 As such, I propose that it be moved to the School of Restoration.

-*His Nibean Lordship the Count of Nu-Corrup, Elder Councillor Pavo Bincal.*
-*^All the Gods be with Him (Tableman)^:* Any objections?
+_His Nibean Lordship the Count of Nu-Corrup, Elder Councillor Pavo Bincal_ _^All the Gods be with Him (Tableman)^:_ Any objections?

-*Little Moff of the College of Whispers, Agvo Jerich ^6th^:* Objection!
+_Little Moff of the College of Whispers, Agvo Jerich ^6th^:_ Objection!
 I… no, no objection.

-*His Nibean Lordship the Count of Nu-Corrup, Elder Councillor Pavo Bincal.*
-*^All the Gods be with Him (Tableman)^:* Hmm.
+_His Nibean Lordship the Count of Nu-Corrup, Elder Councillor Pavo Bincal_ _^All the Gods be with Him (Tableman)^:_ Hmm.
 A House vote then.
 The motion “Dispels and wards be moved to the School of Restoration”.

 ## AYE

-*His Nibean Lordship the Count of Nu-Corrup, Elder Councillor Pavo Bincal.*
-*^All the Gods be with Him (Tableman)^:* Next… magicka reflection and spell absorption.
+_His Nibean Lordship the Count of Nu-Corrup, Elder Councillor Pavo Bincal_ _^All the Gods be with Him (Tableman)^:_ Next… magicka reflection and spell absorption.
 Who will speak?

-*Zeroth Attendant of the Synod, Jurus Morroiel ^1st^:* I will speak first
+_Zeroth Attendant of the Synod, Jurus Morroiel ^1st^:_ I will speak first

-*Margo Ablutius ^8th^:* \[REDACTED]
+_Margo Ablutius ^8th^:_ \[REDACTED\]

-*His Nibean Lordship the Count of Nu-Corrup, Elder Councillor Pavo Bincal.*
-*^All the Gods be with Him (Tableman)^:* Secretary, redact.
-Continue, First Seatman
+_His Nibean Lordship the Count of Nu-Corrup, Elder Councillor Pavo Bincal_ _^All the Gods be with Him (Tableman)^:_ Secretary, redact.
+Continue, First Seatman.

-*Zeroth Attendant of the Synod, Jurus Morroiel ^1st^:* Reflection and absorption can only be placed in my school of Alteration.
+_Zeroth Attendant of the Synod, Jurus Morroiel ^1st^:_ Reflection and absorption can only be placed in my school of Alteration.
 Per the Farano Treatise, reflection and absorption spells find their foundation in manipulation of the skin’s physical properties.
 Indeed Farano’s test subjects exhibited reactions only when their skin or clothing was exposed to aetheric—

-*His Nibean Lordship the Count of Nu-Corrup, Elder Councillor Pavo Bincal.*
-*^All the Gods be with Him (Tableman)^:* First Seatman, I am sure the esteemed Seatmen of this Council are familiar with the relevant texts, let us not get bogged down in academic details.
+_His Nibean Lordship the Count of Nu-Corrup, Elder Councillor Pavo Bincal_ _^All the Gods be with Him (Tableman)^:_ First Seatman, I am sure the esteemed Seatmen of this Council are familiar with the relevant texts; let us not get bogged down in academic details.
 Please.
 Any objections?

-*Margo Ablutius ^8th^:* I have an objection, Attendant—
+_Margo Ablutius ^8th^:_ I have an objection, Attendant—

-*His Nibean Lordship the Count of Nu-Corrup, Elder Councillor Pavo Bincal.*
-*^All the Gods be with Him (Tableman)^:* Eighth Seatman, speaking in turn I see?
+_His Nibean Lordship the Count of Nu-Corrup, Elder Councillor Pavo Bincal_ _^All the Gods be with Him (Tableman)^:_ Eighth Seatman, speaking in turn I see?

-*Margo Ablutius ^8th^:* Secretary, redact?
+_Margo Ablutius ^8th^:_ Secretary, redact?
 No?
 Table vote?
 No?
 Fine.
 As I was saying, Attendant Morroiel said what feels like mere lengthy, mind-numbing hours ago that dispels and wards, affecting, as they do, the effects of magicka on the body—

-*Zeroth Attendant of the Synod, Jurus Morroiel ^1st^:* Objection!
+_Zeroth Attendant of the Synod, Jurus Morroiel ^1st^:_ Objection!

-*His Nibean Lordship the Count of Nu-Corrup, Elder Councillor Pavo Bincal.*
-*^All the Gods be with Him (Tableman)^:* Regretfully overruled
+_His Nibean Lordship the Count of Nu-Corrup, Elder Councillor Pavo Bincal_ _^All the Gods be with Him (Tableman)^:_ Regretfully overruled

-*Margo Ablutius ^8th^:* —should be classified under the School of Restoration.
+_Margo Ablutius ^8th^:_ —should be classified under the School of Restoration.
 Surely, then, the same must hold true for reflection and absorption?
 Affecting, as it does, the effect of magicka on the body.

-*Zeroth Attendant of the Synod, Jurus Morroiel ^1st^:* Objection, Magister Ablutius’ quote is from the mouth of Moff Losmin, not of my own.
+_Zeroth Attendant of the Synod, Jurus Morroiel ^1st^:_ Objection, Magister Ablutius’ quote is from the mouth of Moff Losmin, not of my own.
 It is therefore entirely irrelevant.

-*Moderate-and-acting-Grand Arch-Moff of the College of Whispers, Sussuro Losmin* *^2nd^:* Objection!
+_Moderate-and-acting-Grand Arch-Moff of the College of Whispers, Sussuro Losmin_ _^2nd^:_ Objection!
 The reasoning stands.
 Reflection and absorption belong under Restoration.

-*His Nibean Lordship the Count of Nu-Corrup, Elder Councillor Pavo Bincal.*
-*^All the Gods be with Him (Tableman)^:* Ugh, House vote.
+_His Nibean Lordship the Count of Nu-Corrup, Elder Councillor Pavo Bincal_ _^All the Gods be with Him (Tableman)^:_ Ugh, House vote.
 Proposition, “magicka reflection and spell absorption be moved to the School of Restoration”.

 ## NAY

-*His Nibean Lordship the Count of Nu-Corrup, Elder Councillor Pavo Bincal.*
-*^All the Gods be with Him (Tableman)^:* Very well… Proposition, “magicka reflection and spell absorption be moved to the School of Alteration”.
+_His Nibean Lordship the Count of Nu-Corrup, Elder Councillor Pavo Bincal_ _^All the Gods be with Him (Tableman)^:_ Very well… Proposition, “magicka reflection and spell absorption be moved to the School of Alteration”.

 ## AYE

-*His Nibean Lordship the Count of Nu-Corrup, Elder Councillor Pavo Bincal.*
-*^All the Gods be with Him (Tableman)^:* Motion carries.
+_His Nibean Lordship the Count of Nu-Corrup, Elder Councillor Pavo Bincal_ _^All the Gods be with Him (Tableman)^:_ Motion carries.
 Next… telekinesis, magickinesis, aetheric fulcrums et cetera.
 Who will speak first?

-*First Attendant of the Synod, Albero Sul ^5th^:* I will.
+_First Attendant of the Synod, Albero Sul ^5th^:_ I will.
 Table vote that this council recess for victuals.

-*His Nibean Lordship the Count of Nu-Corrup, Elder Councillor Pavo Bincal.*
-*^All the Gods be with Him (Tableman)^:* Fifth Seatman, the hour is barely past two, and this council was preceded by a banquet… Very well…
+_His Nibean Lordship the Count of Nu-Corrup, Elder Councillor Pavo Bincal_ _^All the Gods be with Him (Tableman)^:_ Fifth Seatman, the hour is barely past two, and this council was preceded by a banquet… Very well…

 ## Aye

-4th, 5th, 7th, 8th
+4^th^, 5^th^, 7^th^, 8^th^

 ## Nay

-1st, 2nd, 4th, 6th, Table,
+1^st^, 2^nd^, 4^th^, 6^th^, Table,

 ## Abstain

-3rd
+3^rd^

 ## NAY

-*His Nibean Lordship the Count of Nu-Corrup, Elder Councillor Pavo Bincal.*
-*^All the Gods be with Him (Tableman)^:* Motion fails, mercifully.
+_His Nibean Lordship the Count of Nu-Corrup, Elder Councillor Pavo Bincal_ _^All the Gods be with Him (Tableman)^:_ Motion fails, mercifully.
 Telekinesis, et cetera?

-*Little Moff of the College of Whispers, Agvo Jerich ^6th^:* Telekinesis et cetera belong in the School of Illusion.
+_Little Moff of the College of Whispers, Agvo Jerich ^6th^:_ Telekinesis et cetera belong in the School of Illusion.
 Per Athi’s Law of Magickal Fulcra, the essential is to trick one’s own mind into assuming new properties.
-It is absurd to suggest that in actual fact the mortal mind can naturally exert force upon outside physical objects is preposterous, as the mind, per *Carstein’s* Law can exert no pressure beyond itself except through via tones and wave magnifications.
+It is absurd to suggest that in actual fact the mortal mind can naturally exert force upon outside physical objects is preposterous, as the mind, per _Carstein’s_ Law can exert no pressure beyond itself except through via tones and wave magnifications.
 Telekinesis consists primarily of an illusion persuading one’s own mind that this is not the case.

-*His Nibean Lordship the Count of Nu-Corrup, Elder Councillor Pavo Bincal.*
-*^All the Gods be with Him (Tableman)^:* Object—
+_His Nibean Lordship the Count of Nu-Corrup, Elder Councillor Pavo Bincal_ _^All the Gods be with Him (Tableman)^:_ Object—

-*Zeroth Attendant of the Synod, Jurus Morroiel ^1st^:* Moff Jerich you forget yourself, Athi’s Law was discredited unanimously by Synod earlier this year in the Montrose Papers—
+_Zeroth Attendant of the Synod, Jurus Morroiel ^1st^:_ Moff Jerich you forget yourself, Athi’s Law was discredited unanimously by Synod earlier this year in the Montrose Papers—

-*First Attendant of the Synod, Lysanna Montrose ^4th^:* Hmm?
+_First Attendant of the Synod, Lysanna Montrose ^4th^:_ Hmm?

-*Zeroth Attendant of the Synod, Jurus Morroiel ^1st^:* Moff Jerich you forget yourself, Athi’s Law was discredited unanimously by Synod earlier this year in the Montrose Papers, stamped by \[REDACTED] himself.
+_Zeroth Attendant of the Synod, Jurus Morroiel ^1st^:_ Moff Jerich you forget yourself, Athi’s Law was discredited unanimously by Synod earlier this year in the Montrose Papers, stamped by \[REDACTED\] himself.
 Once again the College of Whispers reveals its fixation with archaic principles.

-*First Attendant of the Synod, Lysanna Montrose ^4th^:* Hear, hear.
+_First Attendant of the Synod, Lysanna Montrose ^4th^:_ Hear, hear.

-*Zeroth Attendant of the Synod, Jurus Morroiel ^1st^:* Rather, telekinesis and magickal fulcra, manipulations of the Mundrial by the magickal, belong in the School of Alteration.
+_Zeroth Attendant of the Synod, Jurus Morroiel ^1st^:_ Rather, telekinesis and magickal fulcra, manipulations of the Mundrial by the magickal, belong in the School of Alteration.
 After all—

-*His Nibean Lordship the Count of Nu-Corrup, Elder Councillor Pavo Bincal.*
-*^All the Gods be with Him (Tableman)^:* House vote.
+_His Nibean Lordship the Count of Nu-Corrup, Elder Councillor Pavo Bincal_ _^All the Gods be with Him (Tableman)^:_ House vote.
 To Alteration with it?

 ## AYE

-*His Nibean Lordship the Count of Nu-Corrup, Elder Councillor Pavo Bincal.*
-*^All the Gods be with Him (Tableman)^:* Carries.
+_His Nibean Lordship the Count of Nu-Corrup, Elder Councillor Pavo Bincal_ _^All the Gods be with Him (Tableman)^:_ Carries.
 Sensory magnifications, wave reception and drum-dowsing.
 Who will speak?

-*His Eminence the Primate of Julianos, Kantus Astav ^3rd^:* I will speak first.
+_His Eminence the Primate of Julianos, Kantus Astav ^3rd^:_ I will speak first.
 The School of Julianos prefers that all such “life detection” and wave-function magicks be placed under the School of Alteration for the time being, pursuant to a proper review and assessment by the School’s own analysts.
 It is our feeling that so called “drum-dowsing” as a practise is in need of review.

-*Margo Ablutius ^8th^:* Objection, I doubt his Eminence will be paid in full if he insists on deviating from Synod agendas.
+_Margo Ablutius ^8th^:_ Objection, I doubt his Eminence will be paid in full if he insists on deviating from Synod agendas.

-*Zeroth Attendant of the Synod, Jurus Morroiel ^1st^:* Objection!
-This organisation would never stoop so low as to – what of the Whisperers?
+_Zeroth Attendant of the Synod, Jurus Morroiel ^1st^:_ Objection!
+This organisation would never stoop so low as to — what of the Whisperers?
 Did they not—

-*His Nibean Lordship the Count of Nu-Corrup, Elder Councillor Pavo Bincal.*
-*^All the Gods be with Him (Tableman)^:* Thank you Third Seatman.
+_His Nibean Lordship the Count of Nu-Corrup, Elder Councillor Pavo Bincal_ _^All the Gods be with Him (Tableman)^:_ Thank you Third Seatman.
 Eighth Seatman, We will thank you to refrain from libellous remarks for the duration of this Council.

-*Margo Ablutius ^8th^:* Table vote?
+_Margo Ablutius ^8th^:_ Table vote?

-*His Nibean Lordship the Count of Nu-Corrup, Elder Councillor Pavo Bincal.*
-*^All the Gods be with Him (Tableman)^:* Veto.
+_His Nibean Lordship the Count of Nu-Corrup, Elder Councillor Pavo Bincal_ _^All the Gods be with Him (Tableman)^:_ Veto.
 Third Seatman, anything beyond the immediate reclassification of the relevant spells falls beyond the purview of this council.
 We recommend that the School submit in timely fashion a petition for Her Cyrodiilic Majesty and Imperial Splendour’s authority to the Elder Council by memospore for a more appropriate forum.
 Aside from that, objections to the Alteration School?

-*Little Moff of the College of Whispers, Agvo Jerich ^6th^:* How in \[REDACTED] can any of the aforementioned be called alterations of the Mundrial by means magickal?
+_Little Moff of the College of Whispers, Agvo Jerich ^6th^:_ How in
+\[REDACTED\] can any of the aforementioned be called alterations of the Mundrial by means magickal?
 Life detection alters nothing in the Mundrial beyond the caster’s own body.
-Per the Caranya Paper of -
+Per the Caranya Paper of—

-*Zeroth Attendant of the Synod, Jurus Morroiel ^1st^:* Objection!
+_Zeroth Attendant of the Synod, Jurus Morroiel ^1st^:_ Objection!
 Master Wizard Caranya was disgraced and posthumously excommunicated from the Mages’ Guild in—

-*Little Moff of the College of Whispers, Agvo Jerich ^6th^:* You’re talking out of your \[REDACTED] you puffed up, stuff-robed charlatan, you wouldn’t know a
+_Little Moff of the College of Whispers, Agvo Jerich ^6th^:_ You’re talking out of your \[REDACTED\] you puffed up, stuff-robed charlatan, you wouldn’t know a
-\[REDACTED] you can’t \[REDACTED] and even then, it was only thanks to
+\[REDACTED\] you can’t \[REDACTED\] and even then, it was only thanks to
-\[REDACTED] right up your \[REDACTED].
-The academic principle remains, and all the spell functions in this grouping belong to Restoration, they are modifications of the body’s natural senses, and as such, you can take your Alteration and \[REDACTED].
+\[REDACTED\] right up your \[REDACTED\].
+The academic principle remains, and all the spell functions in this grouping belong to Restoration, they are modifications of the body’s natural senses, and as such, you can take your Alteration and \[REDACTED\].

-*His Nibean Lordship the Count of Nu-Corrup, Elder Councillor Pavo Bincal.*
-*^All the Gods be with Him (Tableman)^:* Ahem… thank you… Sixth Seatman… We would thank you to refrain from awakening repressed memories through obscenity for the duration… Shall we put it to a House vote?
+_His Nibean Lordship the Count of Nu-Corrup, Elder Councillor Pavo Bincal_ _^All the Gods be with Him (Tableman)^:_ Ahem… thank you… Sixth Seatman… We would thank you to refrain from awakening repressed memories through obscenity for the duration… Shall we put it to a House vote?
 Proposition, “sensory magnifications, wave reception and drum-dowsing be moved to the School of